-"In recent years a significant proportion of first time buyers have been drawing on help from friends and family or an inheritance to help raise a deposit, as illustrated in the chart below.
+"A significant proportion of first time buyers draw on help from friends and family or an inheritance to help raise a deposit, as illustrated in the chart below.

-"In 2018/19, around 40% of first time buyers had some help raising a deposit, either in the form of a gift or loan from family or a friend or through inheritance.
-This is up from around a quarter in the mid-1990s.
+"In 2019/20, around a third of first time buyers had some help raising a deposit, either in the form of a gift or loan from family or a friend or through inheritance - up from 27% 25 years ago.